-Ultimately, the Day of Action, orchestrated by the National Right to Food Campaign incorporated many of the claims discussed by Kent and the FAO.
-In this singular instance, it worked to promote entitlement consciousness, create grassroots social movements, engage citizenry and build a local base.
+Ultimately, the Day of Action, orchestrated by the National Right to Food Campaign incorporated many of the goals and strategies promoted by Kent and the FAO; it worked to promote entitlement consciousness, create grassroots social movements, engage citizenry and build a local base.
 However, since this event, the Campaign has failed to promote bottom-up, child-centered approaches on a broad or more sustained basis.
 More specifically, the type of institutionalized human rights culture suggested by Kent is clearly missing from the groups’ message.
 Five years later, the country still sees major quality and quantity issues with the MDM.
-Moreover, some states still have yet to provide children with the MDM. ei, because children are the recipients of the MDM, if they are not encouraged to speak out when they have complaints, their advocates may not always know how to improve the program. taken by the National Right to Food Campaign, George Kent that students should play a central role in the MDM they “should have a right to particular kinds of information, such as the contents of the meals that are planned, and perhaps their nutritive values” “should also have a right to information as to what they could do if their meals are unsatisfactory” “they should have a right to know what they are entitled to, and also what they can do about it if they don’t get it.”
+Moreover, some states have yet to provide children with the MDM.

+The failure to recognize children’s potential power and effectiveness in advocating on their own behalf is problematic on many levels.
+First and foremost, it misses the opportunity to educate children to become active citizens.
+On a more pragmatic level, it misses the fact that, because children are the recipients of the MDM, if they are not encouraged to speak out when they have complaints, their advocates may not always know of program failures.

+As opposed to the approach taken by the National Right to Food Campaign, George Kent argues that students should play a central role in the MDM: they “should have a right to particular kinds of information, such as the contents of the meals that are planned, and perhaps their nutritive values”; they “should (also) have a right to information as to what they could do if their meals are unsatisfactory”; “they should have a right to know what they are entitled to, and also what they can do about it if they don’t get it.”
 Kent rightly points out that in India, “one can only wonder how many children or parents know the actual content of the Supreme Court’s specifications regarding school meals, or have any idea of what they should do if they don’t get what the court says are their entitlements.”
 Even so, the National Right to Food Campaign fails to forcefully advocate a rights-based approach to the application of the Mid Day Meal Scheme that underscores children’s entitlements or participation in decision-making.
 The following section will discuss the Supreme Court and Government of India interpretation of how to best implement the MDM.

 THE SUPREME COURT AND GOVERNMENT OF INDIA

 Since the 2001 public interest litigation led by P.U.C.L.
 (Rajasthan), the Supreme Court and Government of India have worked to make the MDM and the right to food a legal entitlement for children in India.
 With the passage of many interim orders, activists like P.U.C.L. attorney Colin Gonsalves have called the “right to food case” one of the most successful cases undertaken by human rights activists in India.
-However, even as the Supreme Court and government have begun to take their obligations to the Indian people seriously, they have failed to a rights-based approach the implementation of the MDM.
+However, even as the Supreme Court and government have begun to take their obligations to the Indian people seriously, they, like the activists and advocates who have fought for them to implement these programs, have failed to promote a rights-based approach to the implementation of the MDM.
 National legislation on the MDM does not refer to this approach or promote a culture of human rights surrounding the MDM.
-Moreover, legislation does not encourage children’s understanding of entitlements or work to ensure that duty bearers are accountable to children.
-In sum, the Indian government has enforced legislation the right to food that differ markedly from by international human rights scholars.
+Moreover, the legislation does not encourage children’s understanding of entitlements or work to ensure that duty bearers are accountable to children.
+In sum, the Indian government has enforced legislation to promote the right to food that differs markedly from the approach advocated by international human rights scholars.